Bill Evans: Early life

 Evans grew up in North Plainfield, New Jersey, the son of Harry and Mary Evans.
 His father was of Welsh descent and ran a golf course; his mother was of Rusyn ancestry and descended from a family of coal miners.
 The marriage was stormy because of his father's heavy drinking, gambling, and abuse.
 Bill had a brother, Harry (Harold), two years his senior, to whom he was very close.

-Given Harry Evans Sr.'s destructive character, Mary Evans often left home with her sons to go to nearby Somerville, to stay with her sister Justine and the Epps family.
-There, Harry began piano lessons somewhere between the ages of five and seven with local teacher Helen Leland.
-Bill was thought too young for lessons, but he began to play what he had heard during Harry's.
-Bill began taking formal piano lessons at age six, alongside Harry.
+Due to Harry Evans Sr.'s destructive behavior, Mary Evans frequently left home with her sons to stay with her sister Justine and the Epps family in nearby Somerville.
+During this time, Harry began taking piano lessons with a local teacher named Helen Leland between the ages of five and seven.
+Although Bill was considered too young for lessons at first, he picked up playing by mimicking what he heard during Harry's lessons.
+Eventually, at the age of six, Bill began formal piano lessons alongside Harry.

 Evans remembered Leland with affection for not insisting on a heavy technical approach, with scales and arpeggios.
 He quickly developed a fluent sight-reading ability, but Leland considered Harry a better pianist.
-Since his parents wanted him to know more than one instrument, Bill began violin lessons at the age of seven, and soon also took lessons in flute and piccolo.
+Encouraged by his parents to learn multiple instruments, Bill started violin lessons at the age of seven, and soon added flute and piccolo to his studies.
 He soon dropped those instruments, but it is believed they influenced his keyboard style.
 He later named Mozart, Beethoven, and Schubert as composers whose work he often played.
 During high school, Evans came in contact with 20th-century music like Stravinsky's Petrushka, which he called a "tremendous experience", and Milhaud's Suite provençale, whose bitonal language he said "opened him to new things".
 Around the same time came his first exposure to jazz; at age 12, he heard Tommy Dorsey's and Harry James's bands on the radio.
 At 13, Bill stood in for a sick pianist in Buddy Valentino's rehearsal band, where Harry was already playing the trumpet.
 Soon he began to perform for dances and weddings throughout New Jersey, playing music like boogie-woogie and polkas for $1 per hour.
 Around this time, he met multi-instrumentalist Don Elliott, with whom he later recorded.
 Another important influence was bassist George Platt, who introduced Evans to the theory of harmony.

 Evans also listened to Earl Hines, Art Tatum, Coleman Hawkins, Bud Powell, George Shearing, Stan Getz, and Nat King Cole.
 He particularly admired Cole.
 Evans attended North Plainfield High School, graduating in 1946.

 One night I got really adventurous on "Tuxedo Junction" and I put in a little "ping!" you know, that wasn't written, and this was such an experience!
 To make music that wasn't indicated.
 That really got me into starting to want to think about how to make the music.

 — Interview with Harry Evans. c.
 1965.